8 Principles of Montessori Education

 - Learning And Well Being Are Improved When People Feel In Control Of Their Lives:

 In Montessori classrooms, children freely choose their work and work on it for as long (or as short) as desired.
 Note: this focuses on the perception of control.
 Remember that the teacher chooses the materials that are available to the child.
+This is one point specific to this Montessori principle which is often misunderstood.

 Note: For younger children, guidance is sometimes necessary.